 Blade is, as far as I know, based on the comic book Blade.
 I don’t know if the comic book starred Wesley Snipes, though I would doubt it.
 Snipes plays a self-loathing half-vampire who, in the opening scene, enters a vampire discotheque and opens fire on the children of the night, luckily right before Dead or Alive’s “You Spin Me Round” had a chance to queue up.
 He kills all of them save one, who is brought to the hospital, where it is hoped he can find a doctor who specializes in shape-shifters.
-He bites his care provider, Dr. Karen Jenson (N’Bushe Wright), who testily suggests he be dropped from his managed care group."Blade" availabilty on video and on DVD from Amazon.com
+He bites his care provider, Dr. Karen Jenson (N’Bushe Wright), who testily suggests he be dropped from his managed care group.Books by Michael Nelson include Movie Megacheese.
+Mike's episodes of Mystery Science Theater 3000 are available on both video and on DVD, and he co-wrote the MST3000 book

 Snipes takes her back to his lair for treatment of her lycanthropy and to see if she can’t do something with the unruly hair of his right-hand man, Abraham Whistler (Kris Kristofferson).
 Whistler is a crack vampire-killer weapons manufacturer who also provides Blade with a serum that keeps him from becoming a full-blooded vampire.
 When he has the sniffles, Whistler also knows which cough medicine is right for Blade.

 Once Dr. Karen Jenson has recovered enough to be able to look at Kris Kristofferson without laughing, Blade explains that there is a subculture of vampires living among the humans, and that the Count from Sesame Street is just the tip of the iceberg.
 Whistler tells her the story of how Blade came to be: It turns out Blade is called Blade because he carries several swords, all of them with blades . . .